-- Developing a locally relevant adaptation framework - Assigning a strategic adaptation response and pathways (Table 1) to different localities, to guide decision making over multiple planning horizons from present day to 2100 - Assessing the range of adaptation options (Table 2) suitable in different locations to help mitigate the risk of coastal hazards - Developing a strategy for coastal adaptation with a view to 2100, with prioritised actions over a 10-year timeframe.
+- developing a locally relevant adaptation framework - assigning a strategic adaptation response and pathways (Table 1) to different localities, to guide decision making over multiple planning horizons from present day to 2100 - assessing the range of adaptation options (Table 2) suitable in different locations to help mitigate the risk of coastal hazards - developing a strategy for coastal adaptation with a view to 2100, with prioritised actions over a 10-year timeframe.

-Table 1.
-Adaptation framework
+Table 1: Adaptation framework

-able I. Adaptation numeriors Adaptation response Monitor, maintain and prepare Mitigate Transition Monitor the risk of coastal hazards.
+Adaptation response Monitor, maintain and prepare Mitigate Transition Monitor the risk of coastal hazards.
 Monitor until local trigger levels are reached to initiate mitigation.
 Maintain existing arrangements and prepare for future actions.
 Actively mitigate the risk of coastal hazards through a range of adaptation options.
 Mitigate until local trigger levels are reached to initiate transition.
 A strategic decision to transition to an alternative land use in some areas.
 Mitigation may be part of the transition process.
-Adaptation options Full range of adaptation options ptions
+Adaptation options Full range of adaptation options